popey/popey.com-blog/content/post/2020/12/snap-tips.md

 *Note*: In documentation, it's generally not recommended to add the `--classic` suffix even when needed, because users who copy-paste the command will never be empowered to make the choice of whether they *want* a classic snap installed or not, via the message above.

+*Note*: Don't try to install a non-classic snap using `--classic`.
+It won't work, and isn't meant to.

 `$ snap install snapcraft --classic`

 ```